Skip to main content

 Spondylolisthesis

-Spondylolisthesis is a condition involving spinal instability, meaning the vertebrae in the spine move around more than they should causing them to slip out of normal position.
-It may put pressure on a nerve, which can cause lower back pain or leg pain.
+Spondylolisthesis (spon-dee-low-lis-thee-sis) is a condition involving spinal instability, meaning the vertebrae in the spine move around more than they should causing them to slip out of normal position.
+The term “listhesis” means to slip forward and may put pressure on a nerve, which can cause lower back pain or leg pain.
+Spondylolisthesis usually occurs between the fourth and fifth lumbar vertebra or at the last lumbar vertebra and the sacrum.
+This is where your spine curves into its most pronounced “S” shape and where the stress is heaviest.

 Spondylolysis and spondylolisthesis are separate yet connected conditions.
 Spondylolysis usually comes first, though not always.
 Spondylolysis is the weakness or stress fracture in one of the facet joints, and this weakness causes the vertebrae to slip out of their normal position, resulting in spondylolisthesis.